-Condenser microphones work by putting a balanced electrical charge across two metal plates.
+Condenser microphones, on the other hand work by putting a balanced electrical charge (Phantom Power +48v) across two metal plates.
 This creates an electrical field between them, and when one of the plates moves because of the sound vibrations in the air, the voltage attached to this field changes accordingly.
 The change in voltage is directly proportional to the change in sound.
-In order to create the initial charge, however, condenser microphones need a power source.
+In order to create the initial charge, however, condenser microphones need a power source (Phantom Power +48v).

 Finally, remember that all condenser and dynamic microphones are manufactured with specific uses in mind.
 Instead of simply picking one type over the other because it seems like the thing to do, take time to evaluate each individual model thoroughly before buying anything.
 If you need help, feel free to contact our production coordinator for more information.